Fall 2021 and Spring 2022

 - First-time Direct Loan borrowers (Subsidized, Unsubsidized, and/or Graduate PLUS loans) must complete a Loan Agreement (Master Promissory Note) and Entrance Counseling on the Federal Student Aid website.

 - New Student Orientation for incoming first-time freshmen.

-- July 4: Fall charges available online for students through their WVU Portal and parents or guests through the Parent and Guest Portal (if the student has given them access to their student billing information).
+- On or around July 3: Fall charges available online for students through their WVU Portal and parents or guests through the Parent and Guest Portal (if the student has given them access to their student billing information).

-- July 6: July eBills (the first to include fall charges) sent to MIX email for students who owe a balance.
+- On or around July 3: July billing notifications (the first to include fall charges) sent to MIX email for students who owe a balance.

 - July 15: Deadline for incoming students who were admitted by the May 1 consideration deadline to have updated high school transcripts and ACT and/or SAT test scores on file (i.e. showing on their WVU account) for institutional scholarship reconsideration.